 Corrosivity testing was performed by Project X Corrosion Engineering of Murrieta, California on samples of soil obtained during our field investigation from Boring B-2 at a depth of four feet bgs and from Boring B-6 at a depth of two feet bgs.
 The results of the tests are presented in Appendix B of this report.

-Based on the resistivity test results, the sample would be classified as mildly corrosive to buried steel.
+The resistivity test results (7,370 and 5,963 ohm-cm) indicate the near-surface soil is "moderately corrosive5" to buried metallic structures.
 Accordingly, buried iron, steel, cast iron, galvanized steel, and dielectric-coated steel or iron should be properly protected against corrosion.
-If specific corrosion protection measures are needed, a corrosion mitigation report can be prepared by Project X Corrosion Engineering upon request.
-The chloride, and sulfate ion concentrations and pH of the soil do not present corrosion problems for buried iron, steel, mortar-coated steel and reinforced concrete structures.
+The results of the pH tests (8.4 and 7.5) indicate the near-surface is "negligibly" corrosive to buried metallic and concrete structures.
+The chloride ion concentrations (84 and 156 mg/kg) indicate the chlorides in the near-surface soil are "negligibly to mildly corrosive" to buried metallic structures and reinforcing steel in concrete structures below ground.
+The results also indicate the sulfate ion concentrations (30 and 210 mg/kg) are sufficiently low such that sulfates do not to pose a threat to buried concrete.